Thornton, New Hampshire

 Thornton is a town in Grafton County, New Hampshire, United States.
 The population was 2,708 at the 2020 census, up from 2,490 at the 2010 census.

 History

-Thornton was incorporated on July 6, 1763, and named for Doctor Matthew Thornton, a signer of the Declaration of Independence.
+Thornton was granted on July 6, 1763, and incorporated on November 20, 1781.
+It is named for Doctor Matthew Thornton, a signer of the Declaration of Independence.

 Geography

 According to the United States Census Bureau, the town has a total area of 131.3 sqkm, of which 129.7 sqkm are land and 1.6 sqkm are water, comprising 1.19% of the town.
 The Pemigewasset River crosses the west side of the town and drains the town via its tributaries Eastman Brook, Mill Brook, Hubbard Brook, the Mad River, and others.
 Via the Pemigewasset, the town is part of the Merrimack River watershed.
 The highest point in Thornton is 2580 ft above sea level on the western ridge of Dickey Mountain, whose 2734 ft summit lies in the neighboring town of Waterville Valley.

 The White Mountain National Forest covers most of the eastern side of the town.